bayki2004/blog/ai_compute.md

 Everyone uses ChatGPT or some other LLM for almost everything.
 I can hardly imagine working without it—I'm using it as I write this.
 When GPT-2 came out, I mostly thought of AI as a magical box that helps with homework.
 People would say *“it just predicts the next token”*, but what does that really mean?
 Even after studying neural networks and transformers, the mechanics felt abstract.
 This is my attempt to explain what *actually happens* a bit more mathematically instead of just matrix multiplications and also give small intuitive explanations.
 Below I'll try to derive the exact formula for each output number of a transformer architecture, as we essentially have one very long formula (which is supposed to describe "language").

-I’ll focus on a **decoder-only GPT-2–style transformer**, since that’s the core of most modern LLMs.
+I’ll focus on a decoder-only GPT-2–style transformer, since that’s the core of most modern LLMs.
 Encoder–decoder models (like T5 or BERT+decoder hybrids) work similarly, but the decoder-only model is the workhorse behind GPT models.

 ---
 ## Example Prompt